 It was around 3:30 pm, in Rio Morto in the district of Cannaregio, when passersby heard a woman crying and screaming.
-None of them stopped, thinking it was just lovers arguing, at the exception of one man, the police officer in plain clothes Elio Berdozzo, who immediately walked towards the source of the screams.
-After having reached the place from which the screams were coming, he first noticed a couple laying on the snow covered ground, snow which had fallen exceptionally much on Venice that day.
+None of them stopped, thinking it was just lovers arguing, with the exception of one man, the police officer in plain clothes Elio Berdozzo, who immediately walked towards the source of the screams.
+After having reached the place from which the screams were coming, he first noticed a couple laying on the snow-covered ground, snow which had fallen exceptionally much on Venice that day.
 Once closer, however, he discovered that, in reality, the man was holding down the woman by her arms, and as she was fighting helpless, he was furiously biting her neck, licking her blood which had already stained the stones as well as the snow surrounding them.
 The officer, after recovering from such a sight, violently pulled the man away by his hair and started a brutal fight with the offender.
 The passing people, supposing it was a fight lead by jealousy, kept on walking their way and didn’t care much about what was happening.
 The criminal almost chocked Elio, but he managed to punch him violently, forcing him to escape.
 He fled under the close “sotoportego“, and towards “calle de l’aseo” where he tried to block and bite the neck of another woman that was on his path.

 This time, seeing Elio running after the assaulter, some Venetians joined in the chase and got hold of the attacker; once captured, the man suddenly turned silent and calm, almost in a catatonic state, and the only word he would sometimes pronounce was “Maria”.